wangsheng1001/incubator-singa/tool/python/README.md

 ```
 The python code, i.e., `user_main.py`, would create the JobProto object and pass it to Driver::Train.
 Currently, ./bin/singa-run.sh needs to get the cluster topology, hence we still need to pass a `cluster.conf` to it.
-The cluster.conf has the configuration for a JobProto with all other fields empty except the cluster field.
+The `cluster.conf` has the configuration for a JobProto with all other fields empty except the cluster field.

 Note that 'workspace' field in ClusterProto can be set in either (i) cluster.conf or (ii) python code.

-#### Examples
+#### Example
 ```
 cd SINGA_ROOT
 bin/singa-run.sh -exe tool/python/examples/cifar10_cnn.py -conf tool/python/examples/cluster.conf